Kareem-Ataam/terraform-aws-vpc-ec2-lb/README.md

 All the scripts is in the repo in the directory **_`scripts`_** .

-After running the project as I shown in a section above you will have all the resources created and available for use—**_The image below just show the instances_**:
+After running the project as I have shown in a section above you will have all the resources created and available for use—**_The image below just show the instances_**:

 ![ec2.PNG](./images/ec2.png)

-Now we need to login to the instance called Nginx to configure Nginx to work as load balancer and balance the load over the two instances in the private subnets:
+Now we need to login to the instance called Nginx to configure Nginx to work as a load balancer and balance the load over the two instances in the private subnets:

 - SSH into the instance.
 - Run the command: